All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 79% of Republicans disagreed, however, saying that Bush gave the American people the best intelligence he had at the time.

-Look, if 90% of the intelligence is flawed, like the Gulf of Tonkin story, and 10% is real, but you only see the 10%, What's real?
+Look, if 90% of the intelligence is flawed, like the Gulf of Tonkin story, and 10% is real, but you only see the 10%, what's real?

 If nobody's in the forest and your wife starts yelling at you, can anybody hear her?

-And it's one of those kinds of questions.
+It's one of those kinds of questions.

-Forty-one percent of American Democrats think that the world would be better off with Saddam Hussein still in power, yet Walmart is bad for America.
+41% of American Democrats think that the world would be better off with Saddam Hussein still in power, yet Walmart is bad for America.

 After this, I don't want to hear anybody talk to me about moving to the center.